The “Fee-Only” Unbiased Insurance Consultant

 My clients insist on my independent counsel.
 I regularly turn down offers of fee-sharing and commissions.
 When an insurance agent sends me a gift (which happens surprisingly often), I send it back.
 I don’t even let insurance agents buy me lunch.
 (I do drink their coffee when I visit their offices – it usually isn’t very good coffee though.)

-I guess I was born to the insurance business.
+I guess I was born to be in the insurance business.
 My dad was an insurance agent in New Hampshire when I was a baby.
 He then joined an insurance company, and we bounced about the East Coast while I was in school – Massachusetts, Ohio, Georgia, back to Massachusetts.
-The summer between my freshman and sophomore year in college I decided it was time to get a job in business.
+The summer between my freshman and sophomore year in college, I decided it was time to get a job in business.
 My dad suggested I try an insurance agency.
 I got a job as an auto claims clerk, and the rest has been thirty plus years in the business – working at five different insurance agencies before starting my consulting practice.

 I have clients in forty-two states.
 I have been called the largest single insurance buyer in the country.
 Several years ago I totaled it up – I help my clients with about $50,000,000 in premiums each year.